Learning Google AdWords (PPC) Tips & The Difference between SEM and SEO: A basic tutorial for effective paid ads campaigns

 - Path 2 – Include more detailed information in this area to provide context.

-– Description – The money-maker field that connects your customers’ needs with the solution provided with your product or services.
-At the end of the Description, make sure to include an active Call To Action to assist frame the ad and capture your reader.
+- Description – The money-maker field that connects your customers’ needs with the solution provided with your product or services.
+At the end of the description, be sure to include an active Call To Action to assist frame the ad and capture your reader.

 5. Make Use of All Relevant Ad Extensions

-Ad extensions are also a vital component of the customer experience and can enable your ads to have a significant performance boost.
+Ad extensions are another vital component of the customer experience and can enable your ads to have a significant performance boost.
 They can assist in telling a better story of your brand while providing valuable information to your targeted customers.
-There’re a few ad extensions you can choose from, but the essential ad extensions are review extensions, structured snippets, callout extensions, and sitelinks extensions.
+There are a few ad extensions you can choose from, but the essential ad extensions are review extensions, structured snippets, callout extensions, and sitelinks extensions.